Northrop F-5: Netherlands

+In the mid-1960s, the Royal Netherlands Air Force (RNLAF) recognized its fleet of F-84F fighter-bombers and T-33 trainers was in need of replacement.
+A deal was made with Canadair to produce modified versions of their license-built CF-5A single-seater and CF-5D twin-seater, which were given the designation NF-5A and NF-5B respectively.
+The NF-5 differed from the CF-5 mainly in having maneuvering flaps, a radar altimeter and a roller map display.
+Later modifications included the addition of chaff/flare dispensers and a radar warning system.

-The Royal Netherlands Air Force (RNLAF) received 75 F-5A single seat fighters and 30 F-5B dual–seat trainers.
-They were license built in Canada by Canadair respectively as NF-5As and Bs in the 1969 CL-226 production line.
-These aircraft equalled the Canadian CF-5A and CF-5D versions with more powerful engines fitted.
-The first NF-5A was handed over in October 1969 at Twenthe Air Base for 313 Squadron acting as Operational Conversion Unit.
+The first NF-5A was handed over in October 1969 at Twente Air Base for 313 Squadron acting as Operational Conversion Unit.
 The last aircraft was handed over in March 1972.
 The NF-5As flew under the Dutch registrations K-3001 / K-3075 and the NF-5Bs under K-4002 / K-4030.
 They were operational at Twenthe AB (OCU, 313 and 315 Squadrons), Eindhoven AB (314 Squadron) and Gilze-Rijen AB (316 Squadron).
+In total, the RNLAF would receive 75 NF-5As and 30 NF-5Bs.

 During the RNLAF transition to the F-16, the NF-5s and Bs were stored at Gilze-Rijen and Woensdrecht air bases.
 60 aircraft were sold to Turkey, 11 to Greece and 7 to Venezuela.
 Some aircraft have been written off during their operational life due to crashes and some remaining aircraft are displayed in museums or used in technical schools.
 The NF-5As and Bs were operational from 1971 to 1991.